 Sun, sea and more.
-Cruise around Canary Islands
+Cruise to Canary Islands

-The Canary Islands are known for their year-round sun, making them the ideal cruise destination for basking in the warmth of the ‘winter sun’.
-Plus, our Canaries cruises often call at the subtropical islands of Madeira and Cape Verde, and the exotic shores of Morocco.
+The Canaries are known for their year-round great weather, making them the ideal cruise destination for enjoying the warmth of the winter sun.

 Santa Cruz, La Palma

 This compact city is located along the shore and offers impressively dark skies with hardly any light pollution, making it one of the best places to stargaze in Europe.
 Even the city centre has sweeping views with a history tracing back to the 15th century.Discover more

 Arrecife, once a small fishing village, became the capital of Lanzarote in the 19th century.
 In the heart of the city is a natural inland lagoon surrounded with petite market stalls and painted inshore fishing boats.
 You can visit the Mediterranean-style promenade and uncover historical charm in the museums, castles and art galleries.Discover more